Updated August 1, 2023

 Variable Cost Per Unit Formula

-Variable cost per unit is the cost of one unit of production but it includes only variable cost not fixed one.
-It is said variable cost per unit because it depends on the quantity of production.
-Variable cost per unit is the sum of labor cost per unit, direct material per unit and direct overhead per unit.
+Variable cost per unit is the cost of one production unit, but it includes only variable cost, not fixed one.
+The variable cost per unit is said to depend on the production quantity.
+It comprises labor cost per unit, direct material per unit, and direct overhead per unit.

-- Labor cost is taken as labor cost per unit as it depends on the quantity of production.
+- Labor cost is taken as labor cost per unit, depending on the production quantity.

-- Direct material is the raw material cost per unit as it depends on the quantity of production.
+- Direct material is the raw material cost per unit, as it depends on the production quantity.
 We can say that it is directly proportional to the variable cost.

 Variable Cost Per Unit Formula Example